BobGerman/Ignite24-Labs/LAB-441/instructions.md

 1. In the message box, replace **<role>** with a job title, for example, Senior Software Engineer, and send the message.

+> [!NOTE]
-The UI prompts can also be seen when the user opens the bot for the first time.
+> The suggested prompts can also be seen when the user opens the bot for the first time.

 Continuing in the web browser: